Robert A. Dressler

-Robert A. Dressler (born August 26, 1945) is a lawyer and politician.
-His most prominent public office was mayor of Fort Lauderdale, Florida.
+Robert A. Dressler (August 26, 1945 – June 17, 2024) was an American lawyer and politician.
+His most prominent public office was mayor of Fort Lauderdale, Florida, from 1982 to 1986.

 Early life

 Dressler was born in Fort Lauderdale, Florida, and received his A.B. from Dartmouth College in 1967, cum laude.
 From 1969 to 1972 he served in the United States Marine Corps, rising to the rank of Captain.
 He received his J.D. from Harvard University Law School in 1973, cum laude, and was admitted to the bar in Florida, U. S. Court of Appeals for the Fifth Circuit and the U. S. Supreme Court in 1974, the U. S. District Court of Florida, Southern District in 1979, and the U.S. Court of Appeals for the Eleventh Circuit in 1981.

 Political career

+Dressler was Florida state chairman of the 1980 presidential campaign of US Senator Larry Pressler (R-SD), because the two men had been roommates at Harvard Law School.
+Pressler competed at the Florida Republican Party’s “Presidency One” convention in Orlando in November 1979, but his campaign ended soon after.
+In 1980, Dressler was elected to the Broward County Republican Executive Committee.

 Dressler was first elected mayor of Fort Lauderdale in 1982, as the first directly elected mayor in the city's history; up until his election, mayors had been appointed by the city commission from among their elected members.
 He was re-elected to a second three-year term in 1985.